-Injection Moulding Process is a manufacturing process used for producing parts or components by injecting molten material into the mould cavity.
+The Injection Moulding Process is a manufacturing process used for producing parts or components by injecting molten material into the mold cavity.
 Injection molding can be performed with only one of these materials like glass, plastics, etc. and most commonly, thermoplastic polymers are used.

 Note: It is applicable to thermoplastic materials only.

-So, Let's dive into the article of the Injection Moulding Process along with its diagram, Parts, Working Principle, Advantages, Disadvantages & Applications.
+In the last articles, we had discussed Blow Moulding process whereas in Todays article, we will discuss on the Injection Moulding Process along with its diagram, Parts, Working principle, Advantages, Disadvantages & Applications.

-The parts of Injection Moulding Machine are as follows.
+The parts of the Injection Moulding Machine are as follows.

-Explanations of the parts of Injection Moulding Machine are as follows.
+Explanations of the parts of the Injection Moulding Machine are as follows.

-The reciprocating screw rotates by means of motor and the reciprocating motion is provided by hydraulic system.
+The reciprocating screw rotates by means of a motor and the reciprocating motion is provided by a hydraulic system.

-By the use of hopper, the plastic granules are to be poured into the moulding machine.
+By the use of a hopper, the plastic granules are to be poured into the molding machine.

 It acts as a source of heat for heating the plastic granules to the molten state.

-A nozzle of required size is to be placed at the end of heating zone so that, molten material enters from it and acquire the required shape.
+A nozzle of the required size is to be placed at the end of the heating zone so that, molten material enters from it and acquires the required shape.

-These are the two patterns which are placed side by side so as to form a mould.
+These are the two patterns that are placed side by side so as to form a mold.
 Among the two patterns, one is the fixed pattern and the other is the movable pattern.